 Virginia became one of the states to willingly join the legal sports betting market after the US government canceled the federal ban.
 Yes, online and retail sportsbooks are now legal in Virginia, but how do you choose a good sports betting venue, and what are the details of the Virginia sports betting law?
-This article will answer these questions and let you know all ins and outs of Virginia sports betting.
+This article will answer these questions and let you know all ins and outs of VA sportsbooks.

 Virginia sports betting news

 The latest news in Virginia is mainly related to the prospective retail venues.
 Although the sports betting bill of the state allows both online and offline sports betting, the brick-and-mortar bookmakers are not there yet.
 No wonder that media keeps publishing predictions on the future online bookies’ collaborations with local casinos and new opportunities for Virginia sports bettors.

 Fortunately, several venues are going to open within the next couple of years.
 Most probably, the first ones will be the Barstool sportsbook in August and the Golden Nugget — somewhere in the nearest time this year.

 The other news is speaking about the profits, of course — what can be more exciting about any deal than the real figures?
 Not everything in the garden was rosy, though: while 2020 showed an average monthly profit of about $400, the revenues fell down closer to 2021.
 However, the last year’s overall Virginia sports betting revenue hit all records and keeps growing in 2022.

 Expected sports betting revenues and tax rates

 While we’re on the subject of sports betting revenues in Virginia, let’s speak about it in more detail.
 How much the mobile sports betting bring to the state, and what are the taxes that bookies pay for the state’s welfare?